 Here you can find out about our cutting programme for vegetation (such as hedges, shrubs and brambles) and how we protect and enhance wildlife areas in the city.

 What you need to know

-- we do not cut back all vegetation every year.
-Sometimes it may be beneficial to wildlife and local biodiversity to leave vegetation growing on an open space.
+- cut back all vegetation every year (it can be beneficial to wildlife and local biodiversity to leave vegetation growing on an open space)